-Item Description Give extended privi- leges to this container The -privileged flag gives all capabilities to the container, and it also lifts all the limitations enforced by the device cgroup controller.
-In other words, the container can then do almost everything that the host can do.
-This flag exists to allow special use-cases, like running Docker within Docker.
+Item Description Give extended privileges to this container the limitations enforced by the device cgroup controller.
+In other container can then do almost everything that the host can do.
+This to allow special use-cases, like running Docker within Docker.
 Hostname Enter the hostname of the container.
-Working Directory It is possible to select working directory, where container is running e.g. if you want the container to start in /tmp/ directory to handle some temporary files, it could be done with this option.
-User Specify the user under which the container will run.
+Working Directory It is possible to select working directory, where container is running e.g. if want the container to start in /tmp/ directory to handle some temporary fi it could be done with this option.
+User er Specify the user under which the container will run.
 Group Specify the group under which the container will run.
-Environment Set simple (non-array) environment variables in the con- tainer you're running, or overwrite variables that are defined in the Dockerfile of the image you're running.
+Environment Set simple (non-array) environment variables in the container you're running, or overwrite variables that are defined in the Dockerfile of the image you're running.
+Device Mapping ping It is often necessary to directly expose devices to a container.
+This option option enables that.
+For example, a specific block storage device or loop device or audio device can be added to an otherwise unprivileged container (without the -privileged flag) and have the application directly access it.
+Memory Limit Memory limit given to the container.
+Can be seen in Container list.
+Default value is maximum memory usage and that could be undesirable, therefore you can specify the amount needed.